Foreign born

 Foreign-born (also non-native) people are those born outside of their country of residence.
 Foreign born are often non-citizens, but many are naturalized citizens of the country in which they live, and others are citizens by descent, typically through a parent.

 The term foreign born encompasses both immigrants and expatriates but is not synonymous with either.
 Foreign born may, like immigrants, have committed to living in a country permanently or, like expatriates, live abroad for a significant period with the plan to return to their birth-country eventually.

 The status of foreign born — particularly their access to citizenship — differs globally.
 The large groups of foreign-born guest workers in the Gulf Cooperation Council states, for example, have no right to citizenship no matter the length of their residence.
-In the United Kingdom, Canada, Australia and the United States, by contrast, foreign born are often citizens or in the process of becoming citizens.
+In Australia, Canada, the United Kingdom, and the United States, by contrast, foreign born are often citizens or in the process of becoming citizens.
 Certain countries have intermediary rules: in Germany and Japan it is often difficult but not impossible for the foreign born to become citizens.